Before starting the manufacturing stage, here are some basic technical points.

 What thickness of leather should I choose to make a watch strap?

-Which leather should I choose for the lining strands of the watch strap?
+What type of leather should I choose for the lining strands of the watch strap?

-For the choice of glue we recommend a solvent-free, water-based glue .
+For the choice of glue, we recommend a solvent-free, water-based glue .

 - On the short strand, it stops at the level of the loop seam.